13 15 15Call

 WINNER Personal Injury Law Firm of the Year

-If you’ve had to stop working due to injury or illness, you might be able to claim a disability payout.
+If you’ve had to stop working due to injury or illness, you might be able to claim a TPD payout.
 Most Australians have total and permanent disability (TPD) insurance included in their superannuation funds, although many are unaware of this and may not realise they can claim this lump sum.

-After they discover they can claim a TPD payout from their superannuation funds, many Australians are even more surprised to learn they can actually make multiple claims at once.
+After they discover they can claim a TPD payout from their superannuation funds, many Australians are even more surprised to learn they can make multiple claims at once.
 However, they often find the claim process is too difficult and give up out of frustration, potentially missing out on hundreds of thousands of dollars they’re entitled to.

 This article includes tips and advice from our top TPD claim specialists based on thousands of successful claims and covers: